 - Fiscal Reporting: Throughout the year, the IDHS will be available to help with questions pertaining to fiscal reporting that is required by the IDHS.
-Fiscal reporting is required as previously stated.

 - Program: The IDHS is available to advise the provider, if needed, on the policy and procedures of the program.

 - Training: The IDHS may conduct mandatory training sessions throughout the year.
 If feasible, and to the extent possible, the IDHS will notify providers at least 30 days in advance of mandatory training.
 These training seminars will cover areas such as fiscal reporting, participant reports and other areas designed to help providers meet State and Federal guidelines and requirements.
 The providers are required to attend mandatory training sessions.